TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 Packagist
 =========

-Publish your extension on Packagist
+Publish your extension on `Packagist <https://packagist.org/>`__

-This is described on `Packagist <https://packagist.org/>`__.
+- the main Composer repository.

+See their `homepage <https://packagist.org/>`__ for more details about the publishing process.

 **Depends on:**

 *  Public Git repository

 **Advantages:**

-* It is possible to install your extension using `composer require`
+*  Extension can be installed in a
+   :ref:`Composer based <t3install:install-via-composer>`
+   TYPO3 instance using `composer require`.
+*  All advantages of being listed in Packagist, for example

-* An update of the extension can be done easily by your users with `composer update`
+   *  Extension can be updated easily with `composer update`

 .. index:: Extension development; TER